reinaldonetof/minhas-series/README.md

-# Projeto Minhas Series
+# Project My series

-## Objetivo
+## Objective
-- Salvar quais as séries que você está assistindo e qual a descrição de cada série
+- Save which series you are watching and what description of each series

-## Para rodar o site:
+## How can run the site:

-> Npm Install
+> npm Install

-- Rodar o servidor do api que está localizado em:
+- Run the api server which is located at:

 > http://localhost:3002/

-- Após entrar na pasta, então:
+- After entering the folder, then:

 > cd node_modules
 > minhas-series-server
 > npm start

-- Em outro servidor entre na pasta, então:
+- In another command enter the folder, then:

 > npm start